-1. DIET
+1. Diet

-- Begin with clear liquids and light foods (Jell-O, soups, etc.) - Progress to your normal diet if you are not nauseated
+- Begin with clear liquids and light foods (Jell-o, soups, etc.) - Progress to your normal diet if you are not nauseated

-1. WOUND CARE
+2. Wound Care

-- Maintain your operative dressing, loosen bandage if swelling of the elbow, wrist, or hand occurs - It is normal for the shoulder to bleed and swell following surgery if blood soaks through the bandage, do not become alarmed reinforce with additional dressing - Remove surgical dressing on the 2nd post-operative day - To avoid infection, keep surgical incisions clean and dry please cover incisions with waterproof Band-Aid OR you may shower by placing a large garbage bag over your sling starting the day after surgery - Once surgical dressings have been removed you may shower with waterproof Band-Aids in place.
-Do not scrub the area and pat to dry

-NO immersion of operative arm (i.e. bath)
+- Maintain your operative dressing and splint until first post-operative visit - It is normal for the shoulder to wrist and swell following surgery - To avoid infection, keep surgical incisions clean and dry you may shower by placing a large garbage bag over your splint starting the day after surgery - NO immersion of operative arm (i.e. bath) - You must keep your splint DRY.
+If it gets wet please contact Dr. Howard's office